An Intensive 10-day Training Course

 Initiating and Defining Projects

-- Initiating projects: Project context and environment
+- Initiating projects Project context and environment

 - Setting realistic objectives: Defining project scope and deliverables